A Guide to the Different Kinds of Skis

 Carving skis are designed to be more recreational than a racing ski.
 Some carving skis will have a bit of rocker in the tip for some float in fresh snow or a softer flex, but just like race skis, carving skis are designed for the hardpack.
 These skis will excel in firm groomed snow, and will feel like they throw you from turn to turn.
 If you spend most of your time on groomed runs, or live in a place where fresh snow is rare, this type of ski is great for you.

 Backcountry Skis / Touring Skis

-Powder skis are meant to create float in soft deep snow (powder) and allow the skier to ride on top of the snow.
+Powder skis are meant to create float and stability in soft deep snow (powder) and allow the skier to ride on top of the snow.
 These skis are much wider than any other kind of ski (and are sometimes referred to as “fat skis”), and will have at least a rockered tip and may be fully rockered.
 Powder skis are not going to ski well on firm snow due to their width, and will also not have the snappy feel of a carving or race ski.
 That said, powder skis have a certain cool factor that causes a lot of people to want to ski them everyday even when conditions are not optimal.

 All-mountain skis are a combination of all of the above!
-These skis are meant to be able to do it all (or most of it), and be really versatile in all snow conditions.
+These skis are meant to be able to do it all (or most of it) and be really versatile in all snow conditions.
 All-mountain skis are an extremely broad category, but typically come in a medium width and have a rockered tip.
 The majority of skis are advertised as all-mountain, and while that is somewhat correct, each all-mountain ski will perform best in specific conditions for a specific skier.

 Cross Country Skis